Colorado County, Texas: History

 The territory that is now Colorado County has been continually inhabited by humans for at least 12,000 years.
 The Coco branch of the Karaknawa are said to have hunted in the area, while Tonkawa crossed the area from the south.

-The first record of an Anglo settler coming through the area that is now Colorado County was January 20, 1687, when René Robert Cavelier, Sieur de La Salle, camped along Skull Creek.
+The first record of a European coming through the area that is now Colorado County was January 20, 1687, when René Robert Cavelier, Sieur de La Salle, camped along Skull Creek.
 The party located an Indian village and named it Hebemes.
 The fourth expedition of Alonso De León may have crossed into the area while looking for Fort St. Louis in 1689.

 The area was settled by Anglo colonists who were part of Stephen F. Austin's Old Three Hundred starting in 1821.
 Some families settled near Beeson's Ford, a few miles south of Columbus' present day location.
 The area was active during the days of the Texas Revolution.
 Dilue Rose Harris wrote her memoir of the Runaway Scrape from within the boundaries of Colorado County.

 The county was one of the original Republic of Texas counties when it formed in 1836.
 Following the American Civil War, the county had one of the larger populations of African-American freedmen in the state, and was granted a Freedmen's Bureau office in Columbus.

 Many European settlers, particularly Germans, as well as Moravians and Bohemians from what became Czechoslovakia, began to settle in the county after the Civil War, although Germans had settled in the area as early as 1830.